nepo-dev/nepo.dev/src/posts/universal-document-language.md

 ---
+id: universal-document-language
 title: 'A universal document language'
-author:
-- Juan Antonio Nepormoseno Rosales
+author: Juan Antonio Nepormoseno Rosales
 date: 2020-08-12
-abstract:
+last-update: 2020-08-12
- On how to use Markdown and Pandoc to generate documents in multiple formats (HTML, PDF, DOC, PPT, ODT...)
+abstract: On how to use Markdown and Pandoc to generate documents in multiple formats (HTML, PDF, DOC, PPT, ODT...)

 ---

 I love Markdown.